d4rc0d3x/ctfs/README.md

 # ctfs

-This folder will hold all my writeups.
+This folder will hold all CTF related info.